 - Program Requirements

 The integrated program is intended for students who have a clear professional goal in mind of becoming an Early or Middle years teacher, giving high school graduates immediate access to teacher education.
 Students will complete a Bachelor of Arts, Liberal Arts Distributed Major while simultaneously completing course work in the Bachelor of Education program.
 Early and Middle years teachers are responsible for teaching all subject areas (English, Math, Science and Social Studies) and can expect to become comfortable with these subject areas while also focusing on a two teachable subject areas.
 Graduates are eligible for a professional teacher’s certificate in Manitoba.

 Created to provide support, facilitate student success, and to build community and identity among beginning teachers, the program integrates unique field experiences linked to classroom learning right from year 1.
 It develops stronger student relationships with instructors in the Faculty of Education and within the student cohort.
-Each year of the program has an overarching theme that is the focus for courses and fieldwork: The theme in year 1 is Who am I?
+Each year of the program has an overarching theme that is presented in the Integrated Program Map as the focus for courses and fieldwork: The theme in year 1 is Who am I?
 It is followed in years 2-5 by Who are my Students?, What is Inquiry?, Who are We? and What does it mean to be a Reflective Teacher?